waezt/Bullet-Storm/README.md

 It includes a secure login system with hashed passwords, as well as accessibility features such as three colourblind modes and custom keybinds to suit user needs.

 Due to copyright restrictions, the asset files are not included in this repositry.
 Therefore, the program cannot be run directly from this repository but instead i will attatch a demo video showcasing the project in action.
 (Note demo does not include audio due to MacOS limitations)
+The demo video can be viewed here: [Demo Video](https://youtu.be/0ZjuTsnxA_Y)

 ## Contents
 - **Full Source Code** – All Python files used in development
 - **Documentation** – Full written report including analysis, design, development, testing, and evaluation
-- **Demo Video** – A complete walkthrough of the program in action

 ## Notes
 - Created for the OCR A-Level Computer Science NEA
-- Code, documentation, and video are my original work
+- Code, documentation, and demo video are my original work